 A few practical usage notes worth keeping in your back pocket:

 Getting comfortable with "bill" as a bird term really does open up a lot of the language around birds.
 Once you know it means the beak, and you see how bill shape maps to feeding behavior, names like "Spoon-billed Sandpiper" or "Hook-billed Kite" stop being confusing labels and start being instant clues about the bird's lifestyle.
+The Spoon-billed Sandpiper entry describes its spatulate bill feeding behavior, including side-to-side sweeping as it walks forward with its head down, and notes diet items such as small animals blank" rel="noopener noreferrer">Spoon-billed Sandpiper feeding style and diet.
 That's one of the genuinely satisfying things about learning bird nomenclature: the names usually mean something practical.
 You might also come across “limbless prey for a bird” in word puzzles, where the 4-letter answer’s meaning is the creature being referenced limbless prey for a bird 4 letters meaning.

 FAQ